Top 5 3rd Quarter Trades of Br - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Avantis U.S. Large Cap Value ETF has a price-earnings ratio of 9.35 and a price-book ratio of 2.36.
+In terms of valuation, iShares Russell 1000 ETF has a price-earnings ratio of 17.35 and a price-book ratio of 3.28.

-During the quarter, Bridge Advisory, LLC bought 19,139 shares of ARCA:TIP for a total holding of 264,041.
-The trade had a 0.98% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $111.92.
+During the quarter, Brown Financial Advisory bought 91,457 shares of ARCA:SPLG for a total holding of 771,603.
+The trade had a 3.69% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Bridge Advisory, LLC bought 144,402 shares of NYSE:PDT for a total holding of 392,592.
-The trade had a 0.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $14.71.
+During the quarter, Brown Financial Advisory bought 10,645 shares of NAS:VONE for a total holding of 16,219.
+The trade had a 1.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $180.55.

-In terms of valuation, John Hancock Premium Div Fund has a price-earnings ratio of 17.78, a price-book ratio of 0.91 and a price-sales ratio of 16.86.
+In terms of valuation, Vanguard Russell 1000 Index Fund has a price-earnings ratio of 17.46 and a price-book ratio of 3.27.

-During the quarter, Bridge Advisory, LLC bought 132,253 shares of NYSE:PCN for a total holding of 509,738.
-The trade had a 0.76% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $13.38.
+During the quarter, Brown Financial Advisory bought 69,206 shares of ARCA:SPAB for a total holding of 176,782.
+The trade had a 1.66% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.1.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.